frontenddogma/css-optimization-basics/manuscript/operation.md

 As such, yes, inline CSS is good for performance, and as such, we should consider it a CSS optimization measure.
 But unless we deal with truly unique styling on truly unique single pages, a categorical _“no”_ to inline CSS.
 Our vision of web development discourages this: It asks to write the leanest possible HTML for maximum freedom of movement in terms of updates and maintenance.
 We don’t want to touch HTML for formatting updates—and inline CSS prevents that.

 I> With improvements to our content management, build, and deployment processes, HTML maintenance has become a lot easier and cheaper.
-Not only due to component-based development have we gotten to a point at which we can speak of [a new paradigm](https://meiert.com/blog/two-paradigms/) for web development, where the first paradigm, absolute separation of concerns, has been softened decisively.
+Not only due to component-based development have we gotten to a point at which we can speak of [a new paradigm](https://meiert.com/blog/two-paradigms/) for web development, where the first paradigm, absolute separation of concerns, has been softened.
 That’s practically speaking a helpful and theoretically speaking a fascinating development.
 Personally, I still recommend following the first paradigm and to separate concerns (like structure, presentation, and behavior).

 ### Potentially Relevant: Declaration Prudence